Blues (Super Rugby)

-The Blues (Kahurangi; known as the Auckland Blues from 1996 to 1999) is a New Zealand professional rugby union team based in Auckland, who play in the Super Rugby competition.
+The Blues (Kahurangi; known as the Auckland Blues from 1996 to 1999) are a New Zealand professional rugby union team based in Auckland, who play in the Super Rugby competition.
 Like New Zealand's four other Super Rugby teams, the Blues were established by the NZRU in 1996.
-One of the most successful teams in Super Rugby history, the Blues won the competition in its first two seasons, 1996 and 1997, and again in 2003, as well as an all Australasian competition in 2021, additionally, the team were finalists in 1998 and 2022 and semi-finalists in 2007 and 2011.
+One of the most successful teams in Super Rugby history, the Blues won the competition in its first two seasons, 1996 and 1997, and again in 2003 and 2024.
+Additionally, the team were finalists in 1998 and 2022, and semi-finalists in 2007, 2011 and 2023.
+They won a Trans Tasman competition in 2021.

 History

-Formation, Early Years and Immediate Success (1996–97)
+Formation, early years and immediate success (1996–97)

-Along with New Zealand's other Super Rugby sides, the Blues were established by the NZRU to take part in the newly formed Super 12 competition which, involved teams from South Africa and Australia in addition to New Zealand.
+Along with New Zealand's other Super Rugby sides, the Blues were established by the New Zealand Rugby Union (NZRU) to take part in the newly formed Super 12 competition which, involved teams from South Africa and Australia in addition to New Zealand.
 Each of New Zealand's five sides represented a number of provincial unions, with the Blues representing the Auckland, Counties Manukau and Thames Valley unions, while the neighbouring Waikato Chiefs representing the Waikato, Bay of Plenty, King Country, Northland and North Harbour unions.
 As the amount of international representatives in the Auckland region was thought to be unfair, it was split up between The Blues and The Chiefs.
 During this era, the Blues played the majority of their home matches at Eden Park, with round robin fixtures occasionally held at Growers Stadium in Pukekohe.